blade32232/blade32232web/docs/md/docs/systemdesign/extrainformation.md

 | Sequence | Provides a list of trials and the order they should be performed in. |
 | Settings_Profile | Configures various project settings such as frame rate and the name of your personal folder. |
 | Trial | Pick the scene, completion type, pre stimulus and various other settings for an individual trial. |

-## Interactivity
-How are different kinds of interactivity used?
-(Action/Feedback, ST Cog, LT Cog, Emotional, Social, Cultural) What is the player doing moment-by-moment?
-How does the player move through the world?
-How does physics/combat/etc. work?
-A clear, professional-looking sketch of the primary game UX is helpful.

 > :ToCPrevNext